CopterExpress/clover/docs/en/copterhack2022.md

 8. In the Pull Request comments, you will be given feedback on the application.
 On the contest page, in the section "Projects of the contest participants", a link to your application in your fork will be published.

-9. During the contest, you will work on this document, bringing it closer to the state of the article.
-In addition, the article will show the development history and monthly updates.
-By the end of the contest, you will publish your article, which will be the result of your work in CopterHack.
+9. During the contest, you will work on this document, bringing it closer to the state of the finished article.
+By the end of the contest, you will publish your article, which will be the result of your work in CopterHack 2022.

-As soon as the link to the application is added to this page in the section "Projects of the contest participants", your team has become an official participant of CopterHack 2022!
+As soon as the link to the application is added to this page in the section "Projects of the contest's participants", your team has become an official participant of the CopterHack 2022!

-Contest participants will be added to the Telegram group, where you can send the first update and get feedback from the Jury.
-For participating teams, there is a 50% discount on the Clover drone.
+Contest participants will be added to the special Telegram group, where one can send the project's updates and get feedback from the Jury.
+For the all participating teams, COEX will provide a 50% discount on the Clover drone kit.

 > **Info** There are no restrictions on the age, education, and number of people in the team.

-## Projects of the contest participants
+## Projects of the contest's participants

-Applications will be published as they become available.
+Applications will be published as they will become available.

 ---